kampersanda/xcdat/README.md

     //!
 Decode the keyword associated with the ID. std::string decode(std::uint64_t id) const;

     //!
-Decode the keyword associated with the ID. void decode(std::uint64_t id, std::string& decoded) const;
+Decode the keyword associated with the ID and store it in 'decoded'.
     //!
+It can avoid reallocation of memory to store the result. void decode(std::uint64_t id, std::string& decoded) const;

-An iterator class for common prefix search. class prefix_iterator {
+    //!
+An iterator class for common prefix search.
+    //!
+It enumerates all the keywords contained as prefixes of a given string.
+    //!
+It should be instantiated via the function 'make_prefix_iterator'. class prefix_iterator {
       public:
         prefix_iterator() = default;